indy1501/FinalCloudProject-ReactJS/README.md

 * Amazon Cognito: Create the userpool for users to sign up or sign in to the application using custom login/signup and social identity providers like google and facebook.

 ### Instructions to run project locally
-* Prerequisite Softwares: NodeJS, React
+* Prerequisite Softwares: React

 * Clone the code from git

 * Run npm install on both the NodeJS and React projects to install all the dependencies.

-* Create the .env file with AWS access key and secret in NodeJS project.
+* Create the .env file with AWS access key and secret in ReactJS project.

-* Run the NodeJS API using node src/app.js command.

 * Run the react app using npm start command.